walmartlabs/concord-website/docs/plugins/confluence.md

 - `attachmentPath` - Required - string, path to an attachment file.

 <a name="createChildPage"/>

 ## Create a Child Page

-The CONFLUENCE task can be used to create a new page, with content, as a child of another page with the `createChildPage` action.
+The `createChildPage` action can be used to create a new page, with content, as a child of another page.
 The output of the action is stored in a variable `childPageId`.
-It can used at later point in the flow
+It can used at later point in the flow.

 ```yaml
 - task: confluence